waw-muzik/rfcs/0000-template.md

 # Unresolved questions

 Optional, but suggested for first drafts.
 What parts of the design are still TBD (to be determinated)?
+Or add *Nothing at this moment*

+# References

+Add urls, blog posts or resources related to this RFC or add *Not related*